indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 In addition to end users, [we should have empathy](https://www.infoq.com/articles/empathy-technical-skill/) for our internal customers.
 Designing software with testability in mind makes the job of QA more effective.
-It shouldn't be the responsibility of operations to figure out how to effectively configure, deploy and monitor the software.
+It shouldn't be the responsibility of operations to figure out how to configure, deploy and monitor the software.
 And we shouldn't forget the goals of information security, sales and marketing.
 By thinking about these concerns early on, we create quality closer to the source.